 Consultants must complete a separate and complete application for each program area for which they want to be considered.
 Each application must include a narrative regarding the vendor's overall experience as a consultant in the public sector specifically in human services/human development, education and other qualifications, their training or consulting style, availability and flexibility in schedule, their evaluation, and methodology.
 Each application will be evaluated on the experience and education in the specific content area proposed, references in the specific content area, training outlines and a description of how they would evaluate the impact of their training.

 Qualifications will be accepted on a continuous basis and will be reviewed periodically.

 C. QUALIFICATIONS SUBMISSION INSTRUCTIONS

-Vendors are requested to submit their qualifications electronically via our online application system (See Attachment 1).
-Only vendors without Internet access should submit their qualifications by fax.
+Vendors should submit their qualifications electronically via our online application system (See Attachment 1).

 IV.
 QUALIFICATIONS DOCUMENTS